fakenine/omniauth-marvin/README.md

 ## Auth hash

-An example auth hash available in request.env['omniauth.auth']:
+An example of auth hash will be added when the API goes public.

-`TODO: add auth hash`

 ## Licence